News From the Festival

 It’s not too early to purchase tickets for the 2024 season of the Utah Shakespeare Festival, as well.
 The play lineup for the 63rd season includes Shakespeare’s Henry VIII, The Winter’s Tale, The Taming of the Shrew, and Much Ado About Nothing, along with the hilarious The 39 Steps, the moving Silent Sky, and the inspirational The Mountaintop.
 The season runs June 17 through October 5.

-Utah Shakespeare Festival Offers Theatre Courses for Adults and Educators
+Utah Shakespeare Festival Offers Theatre Courses for Educators

 In-person theatre courses are available for adults.